 History of the Property

 The Witteberg Private Nature Reserve is situated on the farm, Elandskloof.
-The history is well documented in a book entitled “Elandskloof in die Witteberge” which was written and published by Hennie Steyl, who grew up on the property.
+The history is well documented in a book entitled “Elandskloof in die Witteberge”, which was written and published by the late Hennie Steyl, who grew up on the property.

 The heritage aspects cover Early-, Middle- and Late Stone Age artefacts, San rock art, marine trace fossils, several heritage buildings and other historic structures.
 The Stone Age artefacts indicate that the Witteberg area has been inhabited for thousands of years, possibly even by the extinct species, Homo erectus.

 The farm’s first settlers were a Kriel couple who arrived on Elandskloof around 1853.
 J G Kriel and his wife initially held the farm on a quit-rent basis but purchased the farm from the state in September 1862.
 The couple had 17 children, of which six died at a very young age.
 The original homestead, which over the years has been renovated and extended several times, still stands.
 Interestingly, during one of the renovations the doors of a 1938 model Pontiac Standard were used as a substitute for windows.

 The graves of the Kriel couple and those children that died young are located towards the southern section of the reserve.

 The eleven surviving Kriel children inherited the farm in 1913, each getting a 1/11th share of the property.
 Being mostly daughters, the surnames Steyl, Ellis, Wolfaardt, King, du Toit, van Eeden and Harmse joined the ranks.
 The eleven families plus their workers and “bywoners” lived on the property, where they all had their own homes.